AkashRajpurohit/Spell-IT/README.md

 * [x] Connect to nodejs API deployed on firebase
 * [x] Show loader while the data is loading from the API
 * [x] Lock the next level until the user has completed 60% of questions from previous level
-* [ ] Show on UI when a user has unlocked a level or not!

 # Screenshots